elementary/docs/writing-apps/our-first-app/packaging.md

 # Instead of manually specifying a long list of build and runtime dependencies,
 # we can use a convenient pre-made runtime and SDK.
 For this example, we'll be
-# using the runtime and SDK provided by GNOME.
+# using the runtime and SDK provided by elementary.
-runtime: org.gnome.Platform
+runtime: io.elementary.Platform
-runtime-version: '3.38'
+runtime-version: '0.1.0'
-sdk: org.gnome.Sdk
+sdk: io.elementary.Sdk

 # This should match the exec line in your .desktop file and usually is the same
 # as your app ID